novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-100.md

 "The rumor that many will go bankrupt one after another?
 I also heard that the next one would be 【Misam Group】."

 "What?
-Is that true?"
+Where did you hear that?"

 "Yes, somehow, as I handle portal sites, I receive daily reports on the most frequent words.
-In the economic sector, 【Bohan Group】 was the most mentioned just before and after its collapse, and recently, I've confirmed that 【Misam Group】 is the next."
+In the economic sector, 【Bohan Group】 was the most mentioned just before and right after its collapse.
+And recently, I've confirmed that 【Misam Group】 is the next."

 He was talking about big data in his own way, and Kim Tae-hyun's eyes widened as soon as he heard that.

-Although it was necessary to verify the authenticity, he could sense that Lee Hyun-woo's words included quite a bit of 'accuracy' by observing 【Jungle】 today.
+Although it was hard to verify the authenticity, Kim Tae-hyun could sense that his words included quite a bit of 'accuracy' by observing 【Jungle】 today.

 This is because the daily search word rankings recently appeared on a new page.